mzeis/Mzeis_ServerTiming/README.md

 information can be sent to the browser using the `Server-Timing` HTTP header so profiling info can be displayed e.g. bei Google Chrome.

+**Note**: this is only an example, so don't use it in production!
+As soon as `Varien_Profiler::getTimers()` returns values they will be sent in the browser, no checking of IPs or similar going on.

 Thanks Christian Münch for the [inspiration](https://twitter.com/cmuench/status/831773811427119104)!